jrsingleton/jrsingleton.github.io/projects/project-1.md

 	}
 ```

-You can watch a demonstration here (https://www.youtube.com/watch?v=uDI-i-WEaTo&feature=share).
+You can watch a demonstration here:  (https://www.youtube.com/watch?v=uDI-i-WEaTo&feature=share).